-- 1. Connect the keyboard cable and tighten the screw that secures the keyboard to the computer. - 2.
-Slide the keyboard into its compartment and ensure that it clicks into place. - 3.
-Flip the computer, place the keyboard, and tighten the screws that secure the keyboard to the computer. - 4.
-Install: - a) keyboard trim - b) base cover - c) battery - 5.
-Follow the procedures in After Working Inside Your Computer.
+- 1. Align the keyboard to its slot.

+- 2. Tighten the screws to secure the keyboard on the palmrest.

+- 3. Connect the keyboard-backlight cable to the computer.

+- 4. Install

+- a. keyboard trim

+- b. base cover

+- c. battery.

+- 5. Follow the procedures in After Working Inside Your computer